 - How can the medium of film be used to both give voice-to and forge connections between local communities, responsible agencies and researchers in disaster risk reduction, to empower locally led approaches to resilience generation?

-A broad suite of methods were deployed in the ‘Pathways to Resilience’ project to generate the traditional academic outputs and films.
+A broad suite of methods were deployed in the ‘Pathways to Resilience’ project to generate the traditional academic outputs, films and science policy brief.
 Spanning the data collection-analysis-dissemination-engagement interface these include:

 - Village and catchment geomorphological reconnaissance.
 Observational walks around villages, their surrounds and flood impacted catchment channels and hillslopes.
 These were in participation with and at times according to the priorities of the local community.
 Observations were recorded using photographs, notes, map annotation and GPS waypoints.